-CasSys may apply a transducer on a text while concordances are found.
-This behavior is selected if the checkbox Until fix point is checked or not for each graph of a cascade.
-This section presents the behaviour of this option.
-For instance, consider the very simple graph

-12.6 which recognizes AB and replaces it with A.
+With this option, CasSys applies a transducer repeatedly on a text as long as occurrences are found.
+This behavior is selected for a graph of a cascade if the corresponding Until fix point checkbox is checked.
+For instance, consider the very simple graph of Figure 12.6 which recognizes AB and replaces it with A.